Presented By: Rory McCune

 - Kubernetes Security – This module looks at three major threat models for Kubernetes clusters (external attackers, compromised containers, and malicious users) and walks through the likely attack paths that each would take, showing practical approaches to exploiting Kubernetes security weaknesses.

-- Openshift and Amazon ECS – A quick look at some of the other commonly encountered options for containerization and possible security concerns in each of these.
+- Amazon ECS – A quick look at some of the other commonly encountered options for containerization and possible security concerns in each of these.

 Security employees, from both blue teams (internal defence) and red teams (external testers) who are looking to get a better understanding of containerisation and its security concerns.